nbortolotti/TensorPhotoXRay/README.md

-# AppEngine Flexible Environtment for TensorFlow Photo Analysis
+# AppEngine Flexible Environment for TensorFlow Photo Analysis

 To use this demonstration, the TensorFlow Object Detection API should be used.
-For more details here.
+For more details [here](https://github.com/tensorflow/models/tree/master/object_detection).

-To use this example you will need these minimum elements of TensorFlow Object Detection API:
+To use this example you will need these minimum elements of [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/object_detection):

 * Models [folder]
 * Proto [folder]